LaneG/postcard/README.md

 - image height too tall on iPhone
 - responsive font strategy

+bugs
+====
+- why is footer not sticky on iPhone and iPad?
+- why is font doubled on iPad/safari?

 new layouts
 ===========
 - wide screen: photos on top, text below